 During the same year, a matrix has been published in order to provide a common frame of reference for CBR programs.
 This matrix consists in 5 key components – health, education, livelihood, social and empowerment.
 Every component is set of 5 elements and first four are linked to key development sectors, reflecting in this way CBR’s multi-sector focus.
 Particularly, last component is linked to skills of people with disabilities, their families and communities (empowerment), crucial to grant access to every development sector, improving life conditions and human rights for people with disabilities.

 CBR’s program don’t have to implement every component or elements of this matrix, it has been instead designed in order to let programs select options which better satisfy local needs, priorities and resources.
-CBR programs not only are developing specific activities for people with disabilities, but they also aim to create partnerships and synergies with other sectors not inserted in CBR, in order to grant access to those sectors to all people with disabilities and their families.
+CBR programs not only are developing specific activities for people with disabilities, but they also aim to create partnerships and synergies with other sectors not inserted in CBR, in order to grant access to these sectors to all people with disabilities and their families.

 For this reason New Humanity’s staff isn’t focusing only on people with disabilities, but they are going to villages, slums, in their houses involving the family and the community.
 We are carrying on sensitization and awareness activities in communities and advocacy activities with local authorities.
 We are involving relatives and neighbors in therapies’ provision in order to make them do therapies even when the specialist is not there, we are also trying to strengthen families’ economy and to improve the whole villages’ conditions, in order to develop the whole environment where the person with disability is inserted and in this way promote a real inclusion of the person in community’s social life.
-Here you can see all our projects in disability’s field.